 Yes, there is an onsite restaurant and snacks are available.

 Monday to Sunday 09:00 - 16:00

-Cardiff Castle has not told us if they are fully wheelchair friendly.
+No, Cardiff Castle is not wheelchair friendly.

 Please note the Castle Apartments are not accessible by wheelchair or pushchair.
 This is the only place at the attraction that is not accessible.
 All other places are fully accessible.